commonsensesoftware/more-rs-changetoken/guide/src/getting-started.md

 }
 ```

 Since the registered callback might occur on another thread, the specified function must implement `Send` and `Sync` to ensure it is safe to invoke.
-Although the backing implementation - `SharedChangeToken` - can be shared, the caller is intentionally unaware of that capability because only an implementation of `ChangeToken` is returned, which does not implement `Clone`.
+Although the backing implementation - [`SharedChangeToken`] - can be shared, the caller is intentionally unaware of that capability because only an implementation of [`ChangeToken`] is returned, which does not implement `Clone`.
 This behavior ensures that a consumer cannot unintentionally propagate copies of the provided to change token to others.

-`ChangeToken::register` returns a `Registration` that represents the registration of a callback.
-When the `Registration` is dropped, the callback is also dropped.
+[`register`] returns a [`Registration`] that represents the registration of a callback.
+When the [`Registration`] is dropped, the callback is also dropped.
 A change token will not leak callbacks over time, which means it is important to hold onto the registration for as long as it is needed.
 Using a discard (e.g. `_`) will immediately drop the registration and callback reference.